We depend upon and appreciate your assistance in reporting cases of animal cruelty.

-animals in distress.
-Please see the following information about reporting cases relating to animal abuse and neglect.
+Please see the following information about reporting cases relating to animals in distress.

 How do I report a case of animal cruelty or neglect?